AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 > - Now that you have <em>`setuptools`</em> in you environment, in order to install all packages and dependencies at once run the command :
 >
 >```
->	- $ python -m install -e .
+>	- $ python -m pip install -e .
 >```
+>
+>
+> Seperate packages installations walk-through
 >$\newline$
 >$\newline$
+> This a quick guide on how to install the required packages if you have decided for whatever reason to go through installations one by one and setting up the project without passingg by the setup.py file.
+Though you still have to go through the manual installation for <em>` Mathjax `</em> setup.
 ## PuLP.
 ------------
 >
->- In order to install Pulp modler pacjakges we use the command :
+>- In order to install Pulp modler packages run one of the following commands : :
 >
 >Using Anaconda package index :
 >```